What Is A Tourbillon & The Best Tourbillon Watches To Know About

 3. Bulgari Octo Finissimo Tourbillon Chronograph Skeleton Automatic

 When it comes to watches, thin is in.
 Bulgari has been leading the charge in ultra-thin watches, with tourbillons not immune to the trend.
-The Bulgari Octo Finissimo Tourbillon Chronograph Skeleton Automatic holds the record for being the thinnest tourbillon movement with a chronograph, at just 3.5mm thick (or should we say, thin).
+The Bulgari Octo Finissimo Tourbillon Chronograph Skeleton Automatic previously held the record for being the thinnest tourbillon movement with a chronograph, at just 3.5mm thick—or should we say, thin—before the Piaget Altiplano Ultimate Concept Tourbillon stole the title.
 Housed within a 43mm sandblasted titanium case that’s just 7.4mm thick, the skeletonised timepiece lays it all on the dial.
 To accommodate the chronograph function and tourbillon while retaining its impossibly thin proportions, the timepiece uses a peripheral rotor which allows it to sit on the same level as the movement plate.

 Price: €150,000 (approx. $243,000AUD)